RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

                   https://<RS_server_address>:9443/v1/users/<uid>
 ```

-### Session timeout
+## Session timeout

 The Redis Enterprise admin console supports session timeouts.
 By default, users are automatically logged out after 15 minutes of inactivity.

-To customize the session timeout you can run the following command:
+To customize the session timeout, run:

 ```sh
 rladmin cluster config cm_session_timeout_minutes <number_of_min>
 ```

-Here, number_of_min is the number of minutes after which sessions will time out.
+The `number_of_min` is the number of minutes after which sessions will time out.